David Wilson (criminologist): Professor of Criminology

 Wilson has advised various police forces as a criminologist, and in 2006 was also involved in the Ipswich serial murder case, as an advisor to Sky News.
 Subsequently, Steve Wright was arrested and prosecuted for this series of murders.
 Wilson co-authored a book with the former Sky broadcast journalist Paul Harrison about their experiences on this case.
 Wilson also approached convicted murderer Peter Tobin to discuss the Bible John killings, but did not secure a meeting with Tobin.

-Wilson acted as: Vice-Chair of the Howard League for Penal Reform (1998–2014); Vice-President of New Bridge; and Chair of the Forum on Prisoner Education (2000–2006).
-He is a former Chair of the Commission on English Prisons Today, whose president was Cherie Blair, and of the Friends of Grendon Prison.
+Wilson acted as: Vice-chair of the Howard League for Penal Reform (1998–2014); Vice-president of New Bridge; and Chair of the Forum on Prisoner Education (2000–2006).
+He is a former Chair of the Commission on English Prisons Today, whose president was Cherie Blair, and is the current Chair of the Friends of Grendon Prison.
 In 2012, he was made a National Teaching Fellow of England and Wales.

 Writing

-Wilson has published widely on the criminal justice system generally and prisons specifically, and was the Editor of the Howard Journal of Criminal Justice (2000–2015), and is the author of more than 15 books.
+Wilson has published widely on the criminal justice system generally and prisons specifically, and was the Editor of the Howard Journal of Criminal Justice (2000–2015), and is the author of more than 20 books.